johnground/cyberfox2077/Module6-README.md

    **Hypervisor Username**

-      Enter the Username for the Existing ESXi
+      Enter the Username for the Existing ESXi: root
    **Hypervisor Password**

-      Enter the Password for the Existing ESXi
+      Enter the Password for the Existing ESXi:
+      M@sterpassword123

 ![Hypervisor Information](http://cyberfox:8080/img/openCTI/15.%20Hypervisor%20information.png)